Connect with us

 Cheese, vomit and poop are proper ways to describe the aromatic qualities of certain hemp and marijuana strains, according to a handful of researchers from Oregon State University.

-They recently completed a study in partnership with a panel of sensory specialists that divided an assortment of the world’s cannabis cultivars into four major aroma families.
+They recently completed a study in partnership with a panel of sensory specialists that divided an assortment of the world’s cultivars into four major aroma families.
 Namely, fruity, berry candy and cakey; citrus and chemical; earthy, musty, straw, black tea, skunky, nutty/toasted bread + woody; and “cheesy + vomit/fecal.”

 “We now have a useful list of words to describe the aroma of cannabis,” said author Adrianne R. Wilson-Poe.